OpenStickCommunity/Hardware/Trains Sim Racing Stuff/Logitech RS Wheel Hub Shifter Pad Mod/README.md

 Follow the previous steps backwards to start putting the Hub back together.

-When you get back to Step 4 it is recommended to compress the spring down on a flat surface and then install the top and bottom bolt securly before you put the others in.
+When you get back to Step 4 it is recommended to compress the spring down on a flat surface and then install the top and bottom bolt securely before you put the others in.

-** Note 8: I am not responcible for any damage or injury that results from the attempted disassembly and reassembly of this Hub. ** </br>
+** Note 8: I am not responsible for any damage or injury that results from the attempted disassembly and reassembly of this Hub. ** </br>

 ![RS_Hub_23](Assets/RS_Hub_23.JPG)